Caste: Nagarathar (Chettiar)

 • Appointed as the Union Minister of Finance after Pranab Mukherjee was made the President of India in 2012

-• Elected to the Rajya Sabha in 2016
+• In 2016, he was elected to the Rajya Sabha from Maharashtra.

 |Awards, Honours, Achievements||• Best Administrator in India Award by the K. Karunakaran Foundation in 2012